owntheweb/static-nextjs-blog/posts/2012/branded-science-on-a-sphere.md

 ### Purpose

 Add value to Space Foundation's Science On a Sphere installation.
 Set the tone and prepare visitors for a great [Science On a Sphere®](http://sos.noaa.gov/What_is_SOS/index.html) presentation.

-### Additional Information

-Read more about the Grand Opening of the Northrop Grumman Science Center featuring Science On a Sphere [here](http://spacefoundation.org/media/press-releases/space-foundation-celebrates-grand-opening-northrop-grumman-science-center).